brianotoole/bem-webpack-boiler/README.md

 # BEM Webpack Boiler
 A minimalistic boilerplate that follows BEM methodology and organizes assets using an SMACSS approach.
-It comes with Webpack that includes BrowserSync for auto reloading / proxing a server and Babel for writing ES6-based javascript modules.
-JQuery is also included.
+It comes with Webpack that includes BrowserSync for auto reloading / proxing a server, Babel for writing ES6-based javascript modules, Autoprefixer for cross-browser compatibility, and uses SCSS as the main loader for styles.

 ## Getting Started: Installing